mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 Just like a helicopter, you know? *[Laughter.]* Each person is flying a helicopter, with three propellers: [...] *suffering* and *karma* and also *self-centeredness*.
 The three propellers run pretty fast, and then finally, everyone can fly in the sky.
 Each person can fly, and then he likes it, you know?
 Because he [doesn’t bother himself], he always keeps himself in peace and harmony, keeping away from the people.
 So he tries to do many things as he likes; that’s [what] everyone does in the sky, in the world.
 And then – they bump into each other, by chance.
 And then it hurts very much, you know?
 Sometimes one propeller is broken and then, boom, they fall to earth, and then it hurts so much.
 This is suffering; always we do [this].

-That’s why Dogen Zenji says here,
+That’s why Dōgen Zenji says here,

 > ... raising an aspiration to escalade the very skies.
 One is making the initial partial excursions about the frontiers, but is still somewhat deficient in the vital way of total emancipation.